tduyduc/luxmusic/README.md

 ---
 ## Known Issues
 * Some musical pieces have inaudible lead voice when listened with monaural audio devices.
 They have certain channels with surround enabled.
+* Most musical compositions are not expected to have a good musical quality due to composer's level of skill.

 ---
 ## Musical Pieces